 1. CONFIDENTIAL INFORMATION

 (a) Each of the parties represents that Confidential Information, as hereafter defined, is confidential and proprietary, and agrees that such Confidential Information shall be held by the party receiving such information (each, a "recipient") in strict confidence and shall be used or examined by the recipient only in connection with determining the feasibility and desirability of the Project.
-This Agreement shall also apply to all materials containing Confidential Information.

-(b) "Confidential Information" shall mean all information or data, whether disclosed orally, in writing or in any other form which (i) is not generally known to the public including, without limitation, computer programs and related documentation, screen displays, functional and design specifications, costs, cost estimates, cost projections, marketing plans, trade secrets and any and all other information or data relating to any party's customers, operations, policies, procedures, techniques, accounts and personnel; (ii) has been received by the disclosing party in confidence from a third party, or (iii) is designated as Confidential Information by the disclosing party at, or before, the making of such disclosure.
+(b) "Confidential Information" shall mean all information or data, whether disclosed orally, in writing or in any other form which (i) is not generally known to the public including, without limitation, computer programs and related documentation, screen displays, functional and design specifications, costs, cost estimates, cost projections, marketing plans, trade secrets and any and all other information or data relating to any party's customers, operations, policies, procedures, techniques, accounts and personnel; (ii) has been received by the disclosing party in confidence from a third party and authorized for disclosure to the recipient, or (iii) is designated as Confidential Information by the disclosing party at, or before, the making of such disclosure.

-(c) The term "Confidential Information" shall not apply to any information (i) that is lawfully in the public domain, (ii) that is a matter of public record or contained in filings with governmental or regulatory bodies or agencies and not designated as confidential, (iii) the dissemination, divulgence, revelation or delivery of which is required pursuant to a subpoena or similar compulsory legal process or pursuant to any statute, regulation or law in connection with any filings or communications with governmental bodies that are not matters of public record but subject to the provisions of Section 3(c) below, (iv) received from a party not a party to this Agreement or an affiliate of a party to this Agreement having the right to disclose the same without any requirement of confidentiality, (v) previously known to the recipient or in the possession of the recipient before the date hereof and not received in contemplation of the Project, or (vi) independently developed by the recipient without recourse to the Confidential Information.
+(c) The term "Confidential Information" shall not apply to any information (i) that is lawfully in the public domain, (ii) that is a matter of public record or contained in filings with governmental or regulatory bodies or agencies and not designated as confidential or otherwise protected by an obligation of confidentiality, (iii) the dissemination, divulgence, revelation or delivery of which is required pursuant to a subpoena or similar compulsory legal process or pursuant to any statute, regulation or law in connection with any filings or communications with governmental bodies that are not matters of public record but subject to the provisions of Section 3(c) below, (iv) received from a party not a party to this Agreement or an affiliate of a party to this Agreement having the right to disclose the same without any requirement of confidentiality, (v) previously known to the recipient or in the possession of the recipient before the date hereof and not received in contemplation of the Project, or (vi) independently developed by the recipient without recourse to the Confidential Information.

 2. CONDITIONS RELATING TO ACCESS